© Pollinator Pathway K. Lamb

 Bradford Pear "Bounty" Program

-FREE pollinator-friendly native tree offered as reward for removing invasive pear on your property
+Reward offered for removing invasive pear on your property

-Bradford pear trees (Pyrus calleryana) escaped cultivation, forming dense thickets that displace native plants and the pollinators and other wildlife that depend on them.
+Bradford Pear trees (Pyrus calleryana) escaped cultivation, forming dense thickets that displace native plants and the pollinators and other wildlife that depend on them.
 It is now illegal to sell, grow, or plant Bradford pear trees in Ohio.
-To stop the spread of this harmful invasive plant, Pollinator Pathway launched a Bradford pear "bounty" program which offers a reward of a FREE pollinator-friendly native tree for each invasive Bradford tree removed by property owners in Licking County.
+To stop the spread of this harmful invasive plant, Licking County Pollinator Pathway launched a Bradford Pear "bounty" program which offers a reward of a voucher for a pollinator-friendly native tree from a local nursery for each invasive Bradford Pear tree removed.

 CREATING A GREEN CORRIDOR